djaus2/Meadow.ProjectLab.Extensoions2/README.md

 Selection determines the next menu level options.
 **MultiMenu** just has cascading menus.
 The same at each level regardless.

-> Update 2: Remove 2nd instantiation of menus that causes menus handlers to be called twice.
+> Update 2: [Bug fix] Remove 2nd instantiation of menus that causes menu handlers to be called twice.

-> Update 1: Bug Fix.
-App had been renamed so path to image needed change.
+> Update 1: [Bug Fix] App had been renamed so path to image needed change.

 > Update 1.1: Also Long Click (1.5s) on left resets menu to top level with no previous selections.